Top Budgeting Tips for Single Parents

 Whatever debt you target, you can then pay more than the minimum payment on that debt while continuing to pay the minimum on others, with the goal to eliminate them one by one.

 Another option: personal loans for single moms can help pay off the debt and substitute a lower-interest payment for what you were paying the credit card company.
-This may be an avenue to explore.
+This might be an avenue to explore.

 6. Planning for the Future